A Place to Become

 • Grief Counseling

-Sometimes the grief process gets stuck for a variety of reasons.
+Grief emerges as our reaction to a significant loss.
+Yet sometimes the grief process gets stuck for a variety of reasons.
 Grief counseling may help you to process the painful experience of loss, to learn strategies for living with the loss, and to find new and creative ways to engage life after loss.

 Grief can also show up following many other significant losses, including the loss of a job, loss of an ability or identity, or with a life-limiting diagnosis.